bigredwill/wsimons.com/src/pages/blog/2018-08-01-website-refresh.md

 - - -
 ### The Stack

 Github Pages and Jekyll served me well for many years.
 Yet, I dreamt (literally dreamt) of a serverless CMS solution that utilized a git repository as a database.
-Little did I know that this would soon become a thing.
+I even began experimenting with it myself.
+Little did I know that this would soon be reality.

-During my travels I wondered what the next iteration of my personal site would be.
+During my travels I brainstormed about the next iteration of my personal site would be.
 I wanted a CMS system, but didn't want to manage a server.
 I liked writing with markdown, and liked the component-based approach to UI of React.
 Enter the [JAM Stack](https://jamstack.org/).

 [Gatsby](https://www.gatsbyjs.org/), with React as the 'templating' system, allows me to quickly iterate upon the site.
 I went from zero to what you see now in a few afternoons.